Skip to main content

 eval $(opam env --switch=treeppl-ocaml)

-Opam supports multiple OCaml environments via switches.
+Opam supports multiple OCaml environments via switches; the number refers to the OCaml version.
 TreePPL expects the treeppl-ocaml switch to be active:

 eval $(opam env --switch=treeppl-ocaml)